Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 analogous to pattern formation in Turing-type reaction–diffusion systems.
 The wavelength $\lambda^* = 2\pi/k^*$ acts as a spontaneously selected length scale arising from the competition between agglomeration and dispersion forces.

-This model provides a mechanistic explanation for the endogenous emergence of multiple business centers (or `edge cities') in large metropolitan areas.
+This model provides a mechanistic explanation for the endogenous emergence of multiple business centers (or `edge cities') in large metropolitan areas and gives quantitative predictions concerning the polycentricity of the city (discussed in~\ref{subsec:shape}).
 However, while the model predicts a linear scaling of the number of centers with city size, empirical studies \cite{louf2013modeling} have shown that the number of subcenters scales sublinearly with population.
 This apparent discrepancy suggests that additional factors—such as land-use constraints, transport infrastructure bottlenecks, planning policies, or multi-scale agglomeration effects—must be included to accurately capture real urban dynamics.
 Nonetheless, the edge-city model remains a valuable analytical framework for understanding symmetry-breaking and spatial structure formation in economic geography.